yedhink/covid19-kerala-api-deprecated/readme.md

 <h3 align="center"><a href="https://covid19-kerala-api.herokuapp.com">https://covid19-kerala-api.herokuapp.com</a><h3>

 ## Why?
 Manually collecting and updating the data from the pdf sources is time consuming and energy draining!
-Make use of this API to **automatically** retrieve the **latest** as well some of the old COVID19 data specific to Kerala in JSON format, from your applications with ease.
+Make use of this API to **automatically** retrieve the **latest** as well some of the old COVID19 data specific to Kerala in JSON format, into your applications with ease.

 ---